 The Great Baths and Hierapolis Archaeological Museum

 The archaeological museum is located in the Roman Great Baths from the 2nd century A.D., one of the first ancient structures encountered when entering the Hierapolis area from the direction of Pamukkale’s travertine terraces.
-In the east section of the baths is a palaestra (a training areas for combat sports such as wrestling and boxing) measuring 36 x 52 meters; immediately to the north and south of the palaestra are two large rooms that were reserved for the emperor and ceremonial use.
-A large hall stretches the length of the western side of the palaestra, that was the athletes gymnasium used by athletes.
+In the east section of the baths is a palaestra (a training area for combat sports such as wrestling and boxing) measuring 36 x 52 meters; immediately to the north and south of the palaestra are two large rooms that were reserved for the emperor and ceremonial use.
+A large hall stretches the length of the western side of the palaestra, which was the athlete’s gymnasium used by athletes.
 This hall led into the frigidarium (the cold room in a Roman bath), from which one proceeded to the barrel-vaulted rooms of the caldarium (hot plunge pool in a Roma bath).
 The small room adjacent to the large hall now serves as the museum where works discovered in the Hierapolis excavations are displayed.
 Since Hierapolis was principally a luxury resort town, it was richly adorned with magnificent sculptures showing the influence of the Aphrodisias school.

 Frontinus Street